 If you tell me you’re struggling in college, the first question I am going to ask you is this:

 I don’t mean generally, I mean precisely.
 Do you?

-Do you know exactly how much time you have, how you use it and most importantly, how much you commit to study?
+Do you know exactly how much time you have, how you use it and most importantly, how much you commit to studying?
 On Monday?
 Tuesday?
 Every day?
 To the minute?
 Probably not.
 Most students don’t.

 How do you use your time?

-The first step of building a study timetable is to really have a solid understanding of your total time, how much of it is already committed to other things, and how much you have left for study.
+The first step of building a study timetable is to really have a solid understanding of your total time, how much of it is already committed to other things, and how much you have left for studying.